showlab/VLog/README.md

 # VLog
-VLog aims to seek a new perspective for video perception.
+VLog aims to seek a new perspective for video-language understanding.

 👇 Click the branch to see more instructions.